-The Gross National Happiness is a mental and emotional well-being of people that is based on their experiences and accumulation of intellectual, physical and social resources of the nation.
+The Gross National Wellbeing is a mental and emotional well-being of people that is based on their experiences and accumulation of intellectual, physical and social resources of the nation.
 The research of the institute shows that happy people have better health, lower blood pressure, stronger immune system and high durability.
 They carry less emotional impacts on the national health system.

 Communication with these individuals is easier on an emotional and mental level, it’s easier to work with them, they have higher potential of making the right decisions, are more productive, and are able to better manage crisis situations and are creative innovators.